ElTruckito/eltruckito.github.io/_posts/2024-03-13-migrating-to-findpenguins.md

 ## Find Penguins and their Digital Safety

 Polarsteps only has two to four safety modes:
 1. Your tracker is public for anyone to see
 2. Your tracker is friends only and you add people you have personally met and trust
 3. Your tracker is friends only and you add the absolute minimum of friends and family
 4. Your tracker is private and nobody can see it

-&nbsp;

 In our case, we opted for the fourth option, ensuring our tracker remains entirely private.
 While option three, limiting visibility to friends and family, might be considered somewhat acceptable, we chose to prioritize our privacy and safety.